 operation was authorized for repeaters by the FCC in the 1970s.
 True or false?

-A. The book may say that, but neither the rules or simple logic bear
+A. Some book may say that, but neither the rules or simple logic

-it out.
+bear it out.
 Section 97.205(d) says A repeater may be automatically controlled.
-Whatever unattended operation is, it is obviously
+Whatever unattended operation is,

-unsuitable for amateur stations in places where the FCC regulates our amateur service.
+it is obviously unsuitable for amateur stations in places where the FCC regulates our amateur service.
 Unattended usually means the opposite of attended, i.e., no one is paying any attention.
-That would be

-for rule amendments, and did just about everything possible to adapt structured networks to our heretofore unstructured VHF
+coordinators, petitioned for rule amendments, and did just about everything possible to adapt structured networks to our heretofore

-and UHF bands.
+unstructured VHF and UHF bands.
 They were so successful that they made automatic control practical for most repeaters.
-But never was unattended
+But

 1. A Section 97.201 auxiliary station may be automatically controlled.